Clarksville-Montgomery County under Severe Thunderstorm Warning - Clarksville Online

-Nashville, TN – The National Weather Service (NWS) has issued a severe thunderstorm warning for Clarksville-Montgomery County, Stewart County, and Northwestern Robertson County in Middle Tennessee until June 17th at 9:45am CT.
+Nashville, TN – The National Weather Service (NWS) has issued a severe thunderstorm warning for Clarksville-Montgomery County, Stewart County, and Northwestern Robertson County in Middle Tennessee until 9:45am CT.

 At 9:02am CT, severe thunderstorms were located along a line extending from near Dunmor to 12 miles east of Murray, moving southeast at 45 mph.